-Generally speaking, a variety of measures to assess loneliness in the general population currently exist, ranging from single-item measures to questionnaires, with various degrees of suitability for population surveys (for recent reviews of loneliness measures, see Maes et al., 2022; Mund et al., 2023), ranging from single-item (e.g., “How much of the time, during the past 4 weeks, have you been feeling lonely”, European Commission, 2018) to composite indexes (e.g., the UCLA loneliness scale; Russell et al., 1978).
+Measures to assess loneliness in the general population range from single-item measures to questionnaires, with various degrees of suitability for population surveys (for recent reviews of loneliness measures, see Maes et al., 2022; Mund et al., 2023), ranging from single-item (e.g., “How much of the time, during the past 4 weeks, have you been feeling lonely”, European Commission, 2018) to composite indexes (e.g., the UCLA loneliness scale; Russell et al., 1978).
 While single-item measures are cost-effective and easy to deploy for the monitoring of larger populations, they come with several disadvantages: The terms "loneliness" or "lonely" are explicitly stated in these measures, making them more vulnerable to social desirability bias for those respondents who perceive stigma surrounding loneliness (Barreto et al., 2022; Kerr & Stanley, 2021; Russell, 1982).
 Relatedly, single-item measures are typically associated with higher measurement error with a concomitant less precise assessment of the underlying construct (Allen et al., 2022).
 It is further difficult to establish to which degree people from different groups (e.g., EU member states) compare, as measurement invariance tests cannot be applied to single-item measures (Chen, 2008; Greiff & Scherer, 2018; Meredith, 1993).

 On the other hand, composite indexes typically provide more robust insights into the multi-dimensional nature of loneliness (e.g., for general loneliness: Russell et al., 1978; for emotional and social loneliness: DiTommaso & Spinner, 1993), across different age groups (e.g., children, Asher et al., 1984, Marcoen et al., 1987; adolescents, Marcoen et al., 1987; adults, DiTommaso & Spinner, 1993), and different contexts (e.g., school, Twenge et al., 2021; work, Wright et al., 2006).
 The most commonly used questionnaires of loneliness include the various versions of the UCLA Loneliness Scale (Russell, 1996; Russell et al., 1978, 1980) and the De Jong Gierveld Loneliness Scale (DJGLS; De Jong Gierveld & Kamphuis, 1985).
 While these questionnaires are specifically designed to overcome the limitations of single-item measures, a major drawback to using them in population surveys is their length.

-Researchers have therefore reduced lengthier scales to a three-item UCLA Loneliness Scale (T-ILS; Hughes et al., 2004), designed to assess general loneliness, and a six-item DJGLS (DJGLS-6; De Jong Gierveld & Van Tilburg, 2006), designed to assess both general loneliness or social and emotional loneliness.
+Researchers have therefore reduced lengthier scales to a three-item UCLA Loneliness Scale (T-ILS; Hughes et al., 2004), designed to assess general loneliness, and a six-item DJGLS (DJGLS-6; De Jong Gierveld & Van Tilburg, 2006), designed to assess either general loneliness or social and emotional loneliness.
 Recent item-content analysis on both scales suggests that the T-ILS assesses social loneliness (with the three items) and that the DJGLS-6 assesses both social loneliness (with two items) and emotional loneliness (with three items), with one item identified as not measuring loneliness (Maes et al., 2022).

 Gaps in Our Psychometric Understanding of the DJGLS-6, the T-ILS, and single-item measures in the European Union

-Overall, some psychometric evidence for the factor structure and the comparability of the DJGLS-6 and the T-ILS, as well as evidence for the reliability and the construct validity of the DJGLS-6, T-ILS, and direct measures of loneliness in the European Union exist, but considerable gap remains if one were to use these measures for population monitoring.
+Overall, some psychometric evidence for the factor structure and the comparability of the DJGLS-6 and the T-ILS, as well as evidence for the reliability and the construct validity of the DJGLS-6, T-ILS, and direct measures of loneliness in the EU exist, but considerable gap remains if one were to use these measures for population monitoring.